ITALIAN MAC AND CHEESE BAKE — Spicy Italian sausage and penne come together in this kicked up version of traditional macaroni and cheese.

 - Simmer sauce until it is thickened slightly.
 Add the mozzarella cheese and continue to cook over low heat until cheese is melted.

 - Add pasta and cooked sausage to sauce in Dutch oven and stir to combine well.
 Pour pasta mixture into the prepared baking pan.

 - In a food processor, pulse bread, Parmesan cheese, parsley and olive oil to form crumbs.
 Sprinkle crumb mixture over pasta

 - Bake, uncovered, for 25-30 minutes, or until bubbly and golden brown.

-Be sure to save this easy pasta recipe to your favorite Pinterest board for later.
+Be sure to save this Italian Mac and Cheese Bake recipe to your favorite Pinterest board for later.